Sensitivity of mixing times of Cayley graphs: Proof of Theorems and

 We first handle $\cU$.
 For $\cU$ to happen there must be some time $\sigma<T_K$ such that $X_{\sigma}\in B_{i+m-1} \subset H_{i+m}$ and, further, the walker is contained in $H_{i+m}$ between time $\sigma$ and the first hitting time to the set of leaves of $H_{i+m}$ which (on the event $\cU$) occurs at $B_{i+m}$.
 Assume such a $\sigma$ exists and examine the walker between $\sigma$ and $T_{B_{i+m}}$.
 The walker is not simple (because being after $\sigma$ conditions it to not return to the roots of $H_{i+m}$) but this is not important for us.
 The symmetry of the tree implies that at the first time after $\sigma$ that the walker visits a leaf of $H_{i+m}$, the difference between the number of left and right turns along the path the walker takes is distributed like a sum of i.i.d.\ $\pm 1$ variables (giving equal probability to each value).
 In particular, the probability that the target leaf is in $B_{i+m}$ is

 Our assumption that a time $\sigma$ exists only reduces the probability further so we get, for every $v\in H_i$, that $\Pr_v(\cU)\le \exp(-c\eps^2s_{i+m})$.
 Summing over $v$ gives

 and we see that if $m$ satisfies $4^m\ge 2/c\eps^2$ then this sum is smaller than, say, $1/|H_i|^2$.
 Require $m$ to satisfy that, but do not fix its value yet (there will be a similar requirement below).
-Assume also $m\ge 1$.

 We move to the estimate of $\cD$.
 We use Lemma \ref{l:hit2-h} and get that for any $v$ in level $h$ of $H_i$ (we are counting levels before stretching here) or in the path between level $h$ and $h+1$, we have